-We look to make reasonable adjustments and also welcome the chance to work with parents/carers, Local Authorities, Primary Health Care regarding EHCs, Personal Budget and the Local Offer.
+We look to make reasonable adjustments and also welcome the chance to work with parents/carers, Local Authorities, Primary Health Care regarding EHC Plans, Personal Budget and the Local Offer.
 The school is keen to make the very best provision for all students.
-With the arrival of the new CoP this may include partaking in the delivery of an EHC plan; helping student and parents/carers to request an EHC plan; and helping parents/carers to manage Personal Budgets by sourcing appropriately qualified support and/or equipment from external agencies.
+This may include partaking in the delivery of an EHC plan; helping student and parents/carers to request an EHC plan; and helping parents/carers to manage Personal Budgets by sourcing appropriately qualified support and/or equipment from external agencies.
 We have good professional contacts in the local area, and are keen to help parents/carers/students in this respect.
-We have maintained excellent support from external agencies in the Manchester Local Authority and privately, for example, from a Speech and Language Therapist; an Occupational Therapist; and The Vision Centre at the University of Manchester.
+We have maintained excellent support from external agencies in the Manchester Local Authority and privately, for example, from a Speech and Language Therapist or an Occupational Therapist.
 This may incur an additional cost but is also subject to any reasonable adjustments which the School may be able to make.